Stuha: History

-Before that the leading figures of the STUHA movement had met on 9 November 1989 (the day the great 19th century Czech poet, Karel Hynek Mácha, is traditionally commemorated at his monument in Petřín park, Prague), with the aim of getting in touch with the leaders of the Socialist Youth Organization (Socialistický svaz mládeže – SSM) and winning over SSM members who were willing to take part in a mass demonstration for democratization of the régime.
+Before that the leading figures of the STUHA movement had met on 9 November 1989 (the day the great 19th century Czech poet, Karel Hynek Mácha, is traditionally commemorated at his monument in Petřín park, Prague), with the aim of getting in touch with the leaders of the Socialist Union of Youth (Socialistický svaz mládeže – SSM) and winning over SSM members who were willing to take part in a mass demonstration for democratization of the régime.
 This new strategy became the source of conflict within Stuha, but was ultimately pushed through and contributed importantly to the success of the movement for democratic change.

-It was very likely STUHA that had considerable influence on the course of events during the student march from Albertov up the hill to the Vyšehrad national cemetery and then, without permission, to the centre of Prague on the evening of 17 November 1989.
+It was very likely STUHA that had considerable influence on the course of events during the student march from Albertov after speeches including the final one by Klíma up the hill to the Vyšehrad national cemetery and then, without permission, to the centre of Prague on the evening of 17 November 1989.
 And it is probably the moderation of this determined group that was reflected in the character and course of the first phase of the public demonstrations and their gradual radicalization.
 In November 1989, the secret police considered the activity of the Stuha movement to be very important and rather dangerous to the régime.
-The secret police monitored the role and work of Jiří Dienstbier Jr., Marek Benda, and Ladislav Lis, in organizing and moderating the demonstration at Albertov.
+The secret police monitored the role and work of Dienstbier, Benda, and Ladislav Lis, in organizing and moderating the demonstration at Albertov.